How to Identify and Eliminate Carpenter Ants in Your Home

 Can I use essential oils to repel carpenter ants?

-Yes, if you mix essential oils like peppermint or tea tree oil with water and spray it around entry points, it may help deter carpenter ants.
+Mixing essential oils like peppermint or tea tree oil with water and spraying it around entry points may help keep carpenter ants away.

 What should I do if I find carpenter ant nests in my home?

-Yes, if you locate a nest, it’s advisable to either apply targeted treatments or contact a pest control professional for effective removal.
+If you find a nest, applying targeted treatments or reaching out to a pest control professional for removal is a good idea.

 How can I monitor for carpenter ant activity after treatment?